MeganNyhan/CI_PP5_SALT/README.md

 SEO, which stands for search engine optimization is defined as, "Search engine optimization is the process of improving the quality and quantity of website traffic to a website or a web page from search engines.
 SEO targets unpaid traffic rather than direct traffic or paid traffic."- Wikepedia

-The aim is to have your site at the top of the search results that refers to the type of site you own.For example I have a e-commerce site selling Donegal Sea Salt, I would aim to have that category show my site at the top of the search results list in google.
+The aim is to have your site at the top of the search results that refers to the type of site you own.
+For example I have a e-commerce site selling Donegal Sea Salt, I would aim to have that category show my site at the top of the search results list in google.
 You do this through using short tail - short tail keywords 1 or 2 words in length, then long tail keywordswhich are more words.

 (Info from August 5th, 2022)